 This post may contain affiliate links.
 Please read our disclosure policy.

-I had this Pillsbury Brownie Mix sitting up on one of my pantry shelves and I decided to use my aunt’s suggestion.
-So I poured the Sprite into the brownie mix, gave it a whisk or two, and popped it in the oven.
-What came out of the oven is what I least expected – tall, soft, springy, fudgy, delicious brownies!
-I was incredibly excited about the results, thus I went back to buy some more mixes and share the recipe with you, of course!
+One day, when I had a box of Pillsbury Brownie Mix in the pantry, I decided to test her advice.
+I poured Sprite into the brownie mix, gave it a whisk, and popped it in the oven.
+What came out were thick, soft, springy, fudgy, delicious brownies!
+I knew immediately that I needed to share the recipe so everyone could get in on the magic.

 Recipe Tips

-• Don’t overmix.
-Just whisk until the lumps are gone.
-Overmixing can make the brownies dense instead of fudgy.
+- Don’t overmix.
+Just whisk until the lumps in the brownie mix are gone.
+Overmixing can make the brownies dense.

-• Stick with a fudge-style mix.
-Brownie mixes labeled “fudge” or “chewy” work best for that rich, moist texture.
-Avoid ones that say “cakey.”
+- Stick with a “fudgy” brownie mix.
+Brownie mixes labeled “fudge” or “chewy” are best for a rich, moist texture.
+Avoid mixes that say “cakey.”

-• Let them cool completely.
-These need time to set before slicing.
-If you cut too soon, they’ll fall apart.
+- Let the brownies cool completely.
+These 2-ingredient brownies need time to set before slicing.
+If you cut them too soon, they may crumble apart.

-• Use foil for easy removal.
-Lining the pan with foil makes it so much easier to lift them out and cut clean squares.
+- Use foil for easy removal.
+Lining the pan with foil makes it so much easier to lift the brownies out and cut them into clean squares.

-• Tweak the flavor.
-Mix things up and try using a flavored soda like cherry cola or root beer.
+- Tweak the flavor.
+Mix things up and try using a flavored soda, like cherry cola.

 Pin this now to find it later